 - Equality â€“ co-production starts from the idea that no one group or person is more important than any other group or person.
 So everyone is equal and everyone has assets to bring to the process.

 - Diversity â€“ diversity and inclusion are important values in co-production.
 This can be challenging but it is important that co-production projects are pro-active about diversity.

 - Accessibility â€“ access needs to be recognised as a fundamental principle of co-production as the process needs to be accessible if everyone is going to take part on an equal basis.
 Accessibility is about ensuring that everyone has the same opportunity to take part in an activity fully, in the way that suits them best.

 - Reciprocity â€“ â€˜reciprocityâ€™ is a key concept in co-production.
 It has been defined as ensuring that people receive something back for putting something in, and building on peopleâ€™s desire to feel needed and valued.

 Time banks are therefore fantastic vehicles for achieving co-production between individuals, communities, and businesses.

-Timebanking is a means of exchange build for abundance – for the assets that lie dormant in people and organisations.
-By bringing these assets to life, and allowing people equitable access to them, we no longer need to talk about a resource crisis.
+Timebanking is a means of using the assets that lie dormant in people and organisations.
+By bringing these assets to life and allowing people equitable access to them, we no longer need to talk about a resource crisis.
 We can say that People Can!